Homestead Poultry

 • coop herbs: lavender, spearmint, oregano

-Feed Supplements
+#2.
+Natural Feed Supplements for Chickens

 Many times feed supplements and treats get muddled together in the homestead flock’s diet.
 In my post Homemade Chicken Feed Supplements: how to use them, I go over the differences between feed supplements and treats.
 In reality though, many of the items we consider supplements are actually given to our flock in such a way as to classify them as treats.